Nate1939/bcp_sbx_bosh/docs/deletion.md

 # Deletion

 This page goes through the steps to delete the BCP.
-That is, delete the bosh director(s) deployed by the management bosh, delete the core-services vms and the MySQL cluster.
+That is, delete the bosh director(s) deployed by the management bosh, delete the core-services vms, the MySQL cluster an the management director itself..
 Go back to the main page and read the pre-requisites if you have not already done that.

 ## Process